ryhennessy/criblworker/README.md

 ```

-You will need to validate the profile and region in the AWS standza.
+You will need to validate the profile and region in the AWS stanza.
 All the values of the module will need to be changed/validated as well.
 This is not all the variables that you can use for the module.
-For now, you can eee all that variables you can use
+For now, you can see all that variables you can use
 for the module by viewing the variables.tf file in the modules diretory.